 My musical background and philosophy of Music Education

-I began my study of music at age five, and have been teaching for over 30 years.
-I play piano, keyboards, violin, accordion, and I sing.
+I began my study of music at age five, and have been teaching for over 40 years.
+I teach piano, violin, voice, organ and guitar.
 (My husband sings and plays cello.)
-I graduated from Colorado Christian University (formerly Rockmont College).
-I have participated in church orchestra, and have served as a church pianist/accompanist over the past twenty-five years.
+I graduated from Colorado Christian University.
+I have participated in church orchestra, worship teams, show orchestras, and have served as a church pianist/accompanist over the past 35 years.
 My professional affiliations include the National Federation of Music Clubs and National Guild of Piano Teachers.
 My passion is playing and teaching -- I love it!

 I believe we have a creative God who made us in His image and therefore, we are creative beings.
 As educators and parents, we are constantly looking for avenues to encourage our children to develop their skills and talents.
 Music can often serve as a child's path to learn, explore, create and serve.
 Though most music students will not become professional musicians, developing the skills and discipline required to learn and communicate through music will add richness to his/her life that will continue well into adulthood.